Click on image to follow the story.

-He was the "dark horse" candidate for Sheriff of Los Angeles County and now he has broken a number of century-old precedences.
+He was the "dark horse" candidate for Sheriff of Los Angeles County and he ended up breaking a number of century-old precedences.

 It is the oldest children's theater company in Los Angeles and the longest-running puppet theater in the country.
 It had to bid good-bye to its theater of 55 years.